enriquegomeznaar/enriquegomeznaar/README.md

 🎓 I’m Full Stack Web Developer

-💻 I’m currently studying at Henry
+💻 I studied in ACAMICA and soyHenry.

 🔭 I’m searching for my first job in the tech industry.